 How Often Should You Drain Your Pool

 Keeping the water in your pool clean over the winter and covered up keeps the amount of work and money you will spend in the spring down considerably.
 Sooner or later, though, you’ll need to empty your inground pool for one reason or another.
 Some Inground Pool owners recommend certain times and reasons.
-How often should you drain your pool?
+How often should you drain your swimming pool?

 How Often Should You Drain Your Pool